UG4/plugin_UGTest/README.md

 ## Running Tests
 to run the tests you wrote, run cmake for ug with the desired plugins and PluginTests enabled.
 After making, you will find the executable ug_tests in the bin/plugins folder.
 This executable can take the arguments listed [here](https://www.boost.org/doc/libs/1_58_0/libs/test/doc/html/utf/user-guide/runtime-config/reference.html).
+When running in parallel only one process should log by default.
+To write logs or reports to fies use the log_sink/report_sink options combined with their respectie _level and _format arguments.

 ## This plugin